Plebian-Linux/plebian-website/README.md

  * `plebgen.py` is licensed under the GNU General Public License v3, the text the text of which can be found in the `LICENSE_GPL` file.
- * The templates, including the texts therein, as well as the static assets, are licensed under the CreativeCommons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License, the text of which can be found [on the creative commons website](https://creativecommons.org/licenses/by-sa/4.0/legalcode)
+ * The templates, including the texts therein, as well as the static assets, are licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License, the text of which can be found [on the creative commons website](https://creativecommons.org/licenses/by-sa/4.0/legalcode)